rumanzo/bt2qbt/README.md

 bt2qbt is cli tool for export from uTorrent\Bittorrent into qBittorrent (convert)
 > [!IMPORTANT]
-> Actual version tested with uTorrent 3.5.5 (build 46206) and qBittorrent 4.4.2
+> Actual version tested with uTorrent 3.5.5 (build 46206) and qBittorrent 4.4.2.
+It should work with older version utorrent and newer version of qBittorrent, but it isn't tested.

+> [!IMPORTANT]
+> In most cases just enough run app.
+For windows users double click on downloaded exe file.
+But read notices and warnings below
+>
 - [bt2qbt](#bt2qbt)
     - [Feature](#user-content-feature)
     - [Help](#user-content-help)